OscarLeif/FlurryUnity/README.md

 # How to use

-Sorry for now I'm still testing.
-My idea is just to implement less files possible (of course that's is the purpose of the Android Studio Project) So only import a package and using a prefab will be good.
+This is a plugin for Android Devices, this is just a wrapper from Java Code, using this plugin should work fine for multiple platforms since it will just compile on Android platform.

+**Important:** Unity Android must compile a project using **Build System: Internal**

+**1.** First you will need to **Import the FlurryAnalytics.aar** file this one is created  using the Android Studio Project and also you will to import the **FlurryAnalytics.cs** in a little ans short future just import the unity package (In Progress).

+**2.** Create an Unity Object and add the Component Flurry Analytics this will be a Singleton object.
+In this component you can set 2 analytics Keys one for Google play store and a second one for another app store in this case I use Amazon App store.

+## Send Log Events

+Flurry Analytics service have Simple Log Event, Recorded Log Events, I don't remember the las one, need to check this.

+**1.Simple Log Event just call**

+    FlurryAnalytics.Instance.LogEvent("Game Begins");

+**2.Recorded Log Event**

+	//Warning If you set boolean value to false it will be Simple Log Event FlurryAnalytics.Instance.StartLogEvent("Game Begins", true);

+3.TODO Complete the last event feature

+    //Need to complete this

-Why don't support IOS ?
+# Why don't support IOS ?

 Right now I don't have any IOS device so it's not possible for me doing this.
 Sorry

-Oscar Leif
+## Oscar Leif